 Further on is a hermit’s hut tucked away in the bush.

 While it is impossible to be certain, the state in which the hut has been left very clearly indicates that no attempt was made to pack up and take items away.
 One obvious conjecture is that the occupant went off to seek medical attention or enter hospital and never returned.
 Or perhaps he died a lonely death in the bush and his memorial is a deteriorating bush hut frozen in time.

 Little is known of this WWII airstrip at Boorabbin.
 It won’t be too long before the bush obliterates it completely.

 Modern day Boorabbin Airstrip nearby is a typical, rudimentary bush strip, ostensibly built to fly in Police to control people protesting about the construction of a nuclear waste (low level) facility at Mount Walton, 50 kilometres north.

 Boorabbin Rock and the nearby massive water harvesting system that leads to a huge water storage reservoir was part of the water supply system for the now-forgotten steam railway network to Kalgoorlie and beyond.

 Boorabbin was settled in 1895 and flourished for the three months it was the railhead.
 It boasted a post office, pubs and stores.
 Within a day of Woolgangie, 24 kilometres to the east, becoming the railhead, Boorabbin was deserted.
 In December 1895 sheds and shops were dismantled and re-erected at the new railhead.
 Both Boorabbin and Woolgangie became important stops because of their huge water catchment systems – important for men, horses, camels and trains.

 Boondi Reservoir was built to supply water for the trains on the Southern Cross-Coogardie Railway.

-The water harvesting scheme at Woolgangie is one of the finest on the route.
+The water harvesting scheme at Woolgangie is one of the finest on the route of the Hunt Track.